 Coat check attendants can reasonably expect a $2 to $5 tip when you pick up your items.
 "When it's elaborate and you've got a scarf, hat, gloves, umbrella and so on, I like to give a few extra bucks—up to $5," says Swann.
 (The same range goes when valeting your car: Experts suggest slipping the attendant up to $5 when your car’s returned.)

-According to a 2016 Today.com report, the complexity of the move—how much stuff you have, whether you’re on the first floor or fifth in a building without an elevator and how far you're moving—dictates what you should pay.
+The complexity of the move —how much stuff you have, whether you’re on the first floor or fifth in a building without an elevator and how far you're moving — dictates what you should pay, according to a 2016 Today.com report,

 When checking out of a hotel, Swann suggests tipping the housekeeping staff $2 to $3 for each night you stayed.
 "It's not necessarily frowned upon if you don't, but it's nice to do, especially if you've had a lengthy stay," she says.